Ritahchanger/system_design/README.md

 ---

-*Built with ❤️ by engineers who believe great systems start with great design decisions.*
+*Built with  by an engineer who believe great systems start with great design decisions.*